Disability services innovation grants

 - Achieve integrated, competitive employment

-DHS is distributing the innovation grants in three parts:
+DHS distributes the innovation grants in three parts:

-The Arc Minnesota was the successful responder in 2017 to the RFP for the microgrants program, which offers funding directly to people with disabilities to help them achieve their personal goals in employment, housing and community integration.
+- The micro-grant program is administered by The Arc Minnesota and offers funding directly to people with disabilities to help them achieve their personal goals in employment, housing and community integration.
 More information is on The Arc Minnesota website.

-The small innovations grants program awards between $2,000 and $50,000 per year to people and organizations that work or plan to work with Minnesotans with disabilities.
-DHS created a shorter application and easier process based on the size of organizations and projects.
-As of early 2018, DHS is awarding the first round of grants.
+- The small grant program that awards between $2,000 and $50,000 per year to people and organizations that work or plan to work with Minnesotans with disabilities.
+This program features a shorter application and easier process based on the size of the organizations and projects.